Jybbs/Thermur/docs/mathematical-framework.md

 ## The Central Challenge of Criticality

 Natural starling flocks exist at a critical state, a phase transition between order and disorder that enables near-instantaneous information propagation across the entire flock regardless of size.
-This criticality manifests as scale-free velocity correlations $`C(r) \sim r^{-1/3}`$ [^11] and susceptibility $`\chi`$ that scales with flock size $`N`$ [^8].
+This criticality manifests as scale-free velocity correlations $`C(r) \sim r^{-1/3}`$ [^10] and susceptibility $`\chi`$ that scales with flock size $`N`$ [^9].
 But how do we engineer this critical state in an artificial flock?

-The answer lies in heterogeneous alert states with negative coupling, a mechanism inspired by vigilance behavior in bird flocks [^9][^10] where scanning birds prioritize threat detection over alignment.
+The answer lies in heterogeneous noise amplitudes, a mechanism inspired by behavioral diversity in bird flocks where individual agents exhibit a continuous spectrum of alignment behaviors.
+Rather than discrete behavioral states, each agent possesses a temporally varying noise amplitude $`\eta_i(t)`$ drawn from a normal distribution, creating the variance necessary for criticality [^8].

 ## State Space and System Architecture